Welcome to the Pirbright Parish Council Website

 During the Pandemic these meetings will be held via MS TEAMS and members of the public are invited to join.

-THE ANNUAL PARISH MEETING - an assembly for all electors in Pirbright Parish - was scheduled for Monday 27th April 2020 at 8pm.
+THE ANNUAL PARISH MEETING 2021 - the next assembly for all electors in Pirbright Parish is scheduled for Monday 26th April 2021 at 7.30pm.

 General Data Protection Regulations

 Like other organisations in the UK, Pirbright Parish Council is required to observe the new regulations that came into force in May 2018.
 You can see more about this on the Governance page.